global-asp/asp-source/en/0226_the-blacksmiths-dilemma.md

 ##
 It was old Rapule!
-“I am so pleased to see you,” said
+"I am so pleased to see you," said
 Ratshipi.
-“I have a big problem.”
+"I have a big problem."
 He told Old Rapule the whole story.
 Old Rapule thought carefully, and then he said...

 ##
-“Tell the chief that you will need a thousand buckets full of tears and a thousand African pots full of hair.
+"Tell the chief that you will need a thousand buckets full of tears and a thousand African pots full of hair.
 With the water, you will make
 blood.
-With the hair, you will make a fire to strengthen the steel man.”
+With the hair, you will make a fire to strengthen the steel man."
-“Thank you, thank you!”
+"Thank you, thank you!"
 Ratshipi said, running back to the palace.

 ##
-Ratshipi said, “Kgosi Mogale, to do what you ask, I will need two things.
+Ratshipi said, "Kgosi Mogale, to do what you ask, I will need two things.
 A thousand buckets full of tears;
-and a thousand African pots filled with hair from the heads of the villagers.”
+and a thousand African pots filled with hair from the heads of the villagers."
 Kgosi Mogale agreed.
 He asked his headmen to tell the villagers.